cyclosproject/cyclos4-ui/README.md

 You will also have to resize your logo to these pixel sizes, and copy them to the `dist/images` folder.

-Either a physical phone running KaiOS, or the [KaiOS simulator](https://developer.kaiostech.com/simulator) to test the application.
+Either a physical phone running KaiOS, or the [KaiOS simulator](https://developer.kaiostech.com/simulator) can be used to test the application.
 Be aware that the simulator has several known issues (such as only accepting text using the physical PC keyboard) - see the release notes for more details.

 The KaiOS application doesn't run in a "browser".
 Hence, the navigation keys need to be implemented in order for them to work.
 In this Cyclos frontent, the following keys are mapped: